Why You Should Wake Up Early Every Morning, According to Science

 A study published in the Journal of General Psychology in 2008 revealed that those who wake up early procrastinate less than those who burn the midnight oil and wake up late.
 Many morning people tend to be more disciplined and focused, which contributes to this productivity.

-Plenty of studies detail how early risers have a tendency to be more agreeable and cooperative.
-This can allow for more work to be done since you’re a better team player.
+Plenty of studies detail how early risers tend to be more agreeable and cooperative.
+This can allow more work to be done since you’re a better team player.
 Those who wake up early also tend to be more persistent than others, so they are more determined to complete tasks.

 Here are some of the other ways being an early riser can boost your overall productivity: